Shared Labs

 University of California, Berkeley Dr. David V. Schaffer The Berkeley Human Embryonic Stem Cell Shared Research Laboratory $1,673,221

-Sanford Burnham Prebys Medical Discovery Institute Evan Y. Snyder Collaborative Laboratory for Human Embryonic Stem Cell Research at Sanford-Burnham Medical Research Institute $1,805,884
+Sanford Burnham Prebys Medical Discovery Institute Dr. Evan Y. Snyder Collaborative Laboratory for Human Embryonic Stem Cell Research at Sanford-Burnham Medical Research Institute $1,805,884

 Buck Institute for Age Research Dr. Xianmin Zeng North Bay CIRM Shared Research Laboratory for Stem Cells and Aging $3,478,933